 International Students & Higher Education Programmes

-- In the event of a visa refusal: The applicant or their nominated educational consultant should notify the college by e-mail of the visa refusal and submit any supporting documentation necessary.
+- In the event of a visa refusal (prior to course commencement): The applicant or their nominated educational consultant should notify the college by e-mail of the visa refusal and submit any supporting documentation necessary.

 - A member of the Admissions team may ask if the applicant wishes to appeal the decision.
 If yes, the refund process commences if the appeal is then unsuccessful.
 If the applicant chooses not to appeal the decision then they proceed immediately to the refund process below.

 - Once confirmation of the visa refusal has been received we will then issue the applicant with a refund request form and ask that they complete and return to us along with proof of bank details for any approved refund so that we can complete the refund in a timely manner

 - Supporting documentation – A facility exists to attach the relevant document:

 (ii) In the case of a visa refusal due to incomplete documentation in the application, an official email from the relevant Irish Embassy is required to process the refund.
 Photos of emails are not acceptable for processing refunds.